Roz Savage

 Rosalind Elizabeth Adriana Savage (born 23 December 1967), known as Roz Savage, is an English ocean rower, environmental advocate, writer, speaker and politician.
 She was elected as the Liberal Democrat MP for the new South Cotswolds constituency at the 2024 general election.

 She holds four Guinness World Records for ocean rowing, including first woman to row solo across three oceans: the Atlantic, Pacific and Indian.
-She has rowed over 15,000 miles, taken around 5 million oarstrokes, and spent cumulatively over 500 days of her life (2007–2009) at sea in a 23-foot rowboat.

 Early life and background

-Savage was born in the town of Northwich in Cheshire, the elder daughter of a Methodist minister and a Methodist deaconess, and was educated at various state schools as her parents moved around the country.
-At the age of 15 she was awarded a government-assisted place in the sixth form at the Perse School for Girls, which she attended until the age of 17.
+Savage was born in Northwich, Cheshire, the elder daughter of a Methodist minister and a Methodist deaconess, and was educated at various state schools as her parents moved around the country.
+At the age of 15, she was awarded a government-assisted place in the sixth form at Perse School for Girls, which she attended until the age of 17.

-She took up rowing at University College, Oxford, and went on to gain two half-blues for representing Oxford University against Cambridge in the 1988 Women's Reserve Boat Race and in the 1989 Women's Lightweight Boat Race.
+She took up rowing at University College, Oxford and went on to gain two half-blues for representing Oxford against Cambridge in the 1988 Women's Reserve Boat Race and in the 1989 Women's Lightweight Boat Race.

-She has a BA in law from Oxford (1989), and a DProf from Middlesex University (2021), where her thesis topic was The Ocean in a Drop: a narrative of reintegration for an era of disintegration.
+She has a BA in law from the University of Oxford (1989) and a DProf from Middlesex University (2021), where her doctoral thesis topic was The ocean in a drop: A narrative of reintegration for an era of disintegration.
+In her thesis, Savage synthesises her experiences as a solo ocean rower with systems theory and Taoist philosophy to argue that resolving the global environmental crisis requires a fundamental shift in human consciousness from individual separation to holistic reintegration.

-By 2000, at age 34, she had spent 11 years as a management consultant.
-On a train trip that year, however, she sketched obituaries for the life she was living and the one she really wanted.
-Their disparity spurred her to leave her husband, steady income and big house in the suburbs.
+After 11 years as a management consultant, Savage underwent a mid-life career change at age 34.
+The shift was sparked by a "two obituaries" exercise she performed on a train, in which she compared her current trajectory with her ideal life.
+Realising the two were incompatible, she left her marriage, her career, and her suburban home to pursue environmental exploration.

-In 2003, she became a Fellow of the Royal Geographical Society and took part in an Anglo-American expedition that discovered Inca ruins in the Andean cloudforests near Machu Picchu, Peru.
-She then spent an additional three months in Peru, travelling solo and researching her first book, Three Peaks in Peru.
+In 2003, Savage was elected a fellow of the Royal Geographical Society and participated in the Thomson–Ziegler expedition to Peru.
+The Anglo-American team used infrared technology to rediscover the ruins of Llactapata, an Inca ceremonial site in the cloud forests near Machu Picchu.
+Following the discovery, she spent three months travelling solo through the Andes to research her first book, Three Peaks in Peru (2004).

-She ran in the New York Marathon in 1998 and the London Marathon in 2001, finishing in the top 2% of women in each, with a time of 3 hours 21 minutes and 53 seconds in the London marathon, 2 minutes more than her personal best.
+She ran in the New York Marathon in 1998 and the London Marathon in 2001, finishing in the top 2% of women in each, with a time of 3 hours 21 minutes and 53 seconds in the London Marathon, 2 minutes more than her personal best.